* N.Korea delays plans to fire missiles near U.S. territory

 LONDON, Aug 15 (Reuters) - Euro zone government bond yields rose with other global benchmarks on Tuesday as North Korean tensions eased and expectations for a U.S. rate hike later this year rebounded.

-North Korea's state media said its leader had delayed a decision on firing missiles towards the U.S. Pacific territory of Guam while he watches the United States' actions for a little longer.
+North Korea's state media said its leader had delayed a decision on firing missiles towards the U.S. Pacific territory of Guam while he watches U.S. actions a little longer.

 This calmed investor nerves after a sharp escalation in rhetoric last week firmed demand for government bonds, often seen as a safe store for cash during crises.